Jasics0/BoosicsBpmn/README.md

 ![image](https://github.com/Jasics0/BoosicsBpmn/assets/61464947/7c9a05bb-d4a4-44f3-a558-db3c1e5f343c)

--You can also change the host and smtp port in the application.properties
+- You can also change the host and smtp port in the application.properties

 ## Usage